hillscottc/hillscottc.github.io/programming/programming_notes.md

 The maximum flow problem has to do with determining the best way to get some sort of stuff from one place to another, through a network of some sort.

-The first efficient algorithm for finding the maximum flow was conceived by two Computer Scientists, named Ford and Fulkerson.
-The algorithm was subsequently named the Ford-Fulkerson algorithm, and is one of the more famous algorithms in computer science.
-In the last 50 years, a number of improvements have been made to the Ford-Fulkerson algorithm to make it faster, some of which are dauntingly complex.

-Since the problem was first posed, many additional applications have been discovered.
-The algorithm has obvious relevance to the Internet, where getting as much data as possible from one point to another is important.
-It also comes up in many business settings, and is an important part of operations research.
-For example, if you have N employees and N jobs that need to be done, but not every employee can do every job, the max flow algorithm will tell you how to assign your N employees to jobs in such a way that every job gets done, provided that's possible.
+The first efficient algorithm for finding the maximum flow was the **Ford-Fulkerson algorithm**.

+The idea behind the algorithm is as follows: As long as there is a path from the source (start node) to the sink (end node), with available capacity on all edges in the path, we send flow along one of these paths.
+Then we find another path, and so on.
+A path with available capacity is called an augmenting path.

 Graduation, from SRM 200, is a good example of a TopCoder problem that lends itself to a solution using max flow.

 ## Sequence comparison

-Many coders go their entire careers without ever having to implement an algorithm that uses dynamic programming.
-However, dynamic programming pops up in a number of important algorithms.
-One algorithm that most programmers have probably used, even though they may not have known it, finds differences between two sequences.
-More specifically, it calculates the minimum number of insertions, deletions, and edits required to transform sequence A into sequence B.
+For example, transform sequence A into sequence B...

 For example, lets consider two sequences of letters, "AABAA" and "AAAB".
-To transform the first sequence into the second, the simplest thing to do is delete the B in the middle, and change the final A into a B. This algorithm has many applications, including some DNA problems and plagiarism detection.
+To transform the first sequence into the second, the simplest thing to do is delete the B in the middle, and change the final A into a B.

+This algorithm has many applications, including some DNA problems and plagiarism detection.
 However, the form in which many programmers use it is when comparing two versions of the same source code file.
-If the elements of the sequence are lines in the file, then this algorithm can tell a programmer which lines of code were removed, which ones were inserted, and which ones were modified to get from one version to the next.

-Without dynamic programming, we would have to consider a - you guessed it - exponential number of transformations to get from one sequence to the other.
-As it is, however, dynamic programming makes for an algorithm with a runtime of only O(N*M), where N and M are the numbers of elements in the two sequences.

 ## Dynamic Programming